 The introduction of writing system is a hallmark of the human civilisation.
 The period before the introduction of writing is called prehistory.
 Prehistoric societies are treated as pre-literate.
-But pre-literate should not be taken to mean primitive.
-The prehistoric people developed language, made beautiful paintings and artefacts, and they were highly skilful.
+But pre-literate

 Who are we?
 What is the name of our species?
 We are Homo sapiens sapiens